Action 10: Embed programme and project management

 Developing and maintaining the public service’s capacity to programme and project manage initiatives is critical to the success of key Government priorities.
 These disciplines require the ability to clearly identify priorities and effectively allocate resources, monitor progress and deliver results.

 Action 10 seeks, in particular, to:

-- Extend the already-established Civil Service Project Managers Network to connect existing project management practitioners across the whole Public Service to provide a forum to share common project management approaches and learning based on proven models currently in use across the public service;
+- To provide a forum to share common project management approaches and learning based on proven models currently in use across the civil and public service;

 - Assist with the identification of the competencies required for a range of project, programme and portfolio roles, and the associated training and education which would facilitate personnel to fulfil these roles.
 This will involve sharing learning between project management practitioners and training bodies and will enable greater professionalisation;

 - Build on the programme management experience developed since the establishment of Programme Management Offices in the Department of Public Expenditure and Reform and the major sectors through engagement at Action 10 Team Workshops and at the Project Manager’s Network;

 - Review the Reform and Delivery Office’s Practical Handbook on Programme Management and consider ways of embedding its use across the public service.